antoniogarrote/rdfstore-js/README.md

     $./make.rb browser

 The output of each configuration will be created in the dist subdirectory at the root path of the project.
+You can also run the tests on the minimized version of the library with the command:

+   $./make.rb test_min

 ## Tests